 The study results were published in the Dec.
 13 issue of Clinical Cancer Research showed that the dendritic cell vaccine was well-tolerated and patients only experienced minor side effects.
 The most common adverse events were fatigue, injection site reactions, and chills.
 The results also showed the vaccine was able to stimulate an immune response in the majority of the patients.
-Approximately 80 percent of trial participants had a detectable immune response in their peripheral blood and/or in their sentinel lymph node wherein their cancer is most likely to spread to first.
+Approximately 80 percent of trial participants had a detectable immune response in their peripheral blood and/or in their sentinel lymph node wherein their cancer is most likely to spread to first and women continued losing weight.
 Importantly, the immune responses among the patients were similar, regardless of the route of vaccine administration.

 Moffitt researchers assessed the effectiveness of the vaccine by determining the percentage of patients who had detectable disease within surgical specimens after resection.
 The absence of disease is termed a pathological complete response.
 They report that 13 patients achieved a pathological complete response and patients who had early non-invasive disease called ductal carcinoma in situ (DCIS) achieved a higher rate of pathological complete response than patients who had early-stage invasive disease.
 Additionally, patients who achieved a pathological complete response had a higher immune response within their local sentinel lymph nodes.